 Niles is actually a district in the sprawling Bay Area city of Fremont, but stepping into it is like stepping into a totally different world.
 It will feel as if you’re hundreds of miles away from the rat race of Silicon Valley, but in reality, it’s just a short drive away.
 The main drag of this little railroad town is about four blocks long, hosting historic buildings that are filled with dozens of antique stores, museums, artist shops and eateries, and along its alluring side streets are attractive residents that date back to the turn of the 20th-century.
 Niles may best be known for hosting the Niles Silent Film Museum, one of the most important museums of its kind in the world.
 Charlie Chaplin himself used to make films here, and the community also hosts a film festival in his honor.
 Visitors can also take a scenic ride on the Niles Canyon Railway, which makes a 13-mile round trip from Niles to Sunol for sightseers.

-This small town along the Bohemian Highway in Sonoma County with its houses nestled into the hillsides, dotted with steeples and dense foliage, is reminiscent of New England village in the fall.
+Occidental is a small town along the Bohemian Highway in Sonoma County.
+Its houses are nestled into the hillsides, dotted with steeples and dense foliage, and is reminiscent of New England village in the fall.
 A cluster of Victorians line its main street, while an array of shops sell items like herbs, handmade soaps and crystals.
 The oldest existing business in this five-block town is the 1879 Union Hotel, circa 1879.
 Come in for the chance to dine family-style, where customers sit around the large tables covered with red-and-white-checked tablecloths and popular dishes like homemade ravioli, bruschetta and bowls of minestrone are served from communal pots.

 Temecula sits at the southeast tip of the Inland Empire and also enjoys an ideal Mediterranean climate.
 It’s a great place to go for outdoor adventures like hot air balloon rides, while wine enthusiasts can enjoy touring award-winning wineries.
 Old Town Temecula is a popular place to visit, around since 1882 and anchored by a large stretch of Old Town Front Street which is lined with a collection of historic late 19th-century buildings.
-It’s also an antique lover’s paradise, with countless antique stores, and there are also an abundance of specialty food retailers, boutiques and art.
+You’ll find a unique list of things to do here, as it’s also an antique lover’s paradise, with countless antique stores, and there is also an abundance of specialty food retailers, boutiques, and art.